 Frenchman’s Reef is blessed with a great location.
 Set on Morningstar Bay, the main building is only a short path from one of the best beaches on the island—known for its gentle waves, Morningstar is a favorite with skimboarders–while satellite rooms and a couple of restaurants and bars are right on it.
 The resort itself is huge with everything you might want, and more.
 There are 4 restaurants, 4 bars, plus a café, deli, and well stocked convenience shop.
-Four pools (including 2 infinity pools and a swim-up bar,) a full-service spa, fitness center, a variety of watersport rentals, and available excursions include sunset sails and night kayaking tour.
+Better still, consider the four pools (including 2 infinity pools and a swim-up bar,) full-service spa, fitness center, and variety of watersport rentals.
+Available excursions include sunset sails and night kayaking tour.
 Plus, Frenchman’s Reef recently benefited from a $48 million renovation, which shows in the upscale and comfortable tropical décor.

 1 Great Place to Eat: Iggies Beach Bar & Grill (St. Thomas)

 Iggies Beach Bar & Grill has reasonably priced meals, cheap drinks, and kids can play in the sand.
 Go on Wednesday nights for the all-you-can-eat buffet and stay for a West Indian Carnival with steel pans, conga lines, mocko jumbies, and fire-breathing limbo dancers.

 Ready to start planning part one of your visit to the US Virgin Islands with kids?